Hack

 (.venv) $ tox

-7. If you have added a new command or updated/fixed docstrings, please update the documentation:
+6. If you have added a new command or updated/fixed docstrings, please update the documentation.
+You can check changes live using:

 $ git add .